 Angola was discovered in 1486 by Diego Cao, squire of King John II of Portugal, during his second trip to the mouth of the Congo.
 The Portuguese took possession of it in 1574 but only in 1591 did Congo and Angola be represented in a geographical map, drawn by Filippo Pigafetta from Vicenza, engineer, writer and diplomat of Pope Sixtus V, and published in Rome.

 In 1663 another Portuguese, Manuel Godinho, departed from Loanda, a district of northern Angola, crossed the part of the African continent from Angola to Mozambique, also a Portuguese colony, discovered by Vasco de Gama in 1498.

-According to Abbreviationfinder, the city of Nuovo Redondo was founded on the Angolan coast in 1682.
+According to Abbreviationfinder, an acronym site which also features history of Angola, the city of Nuovo Redondo was founded on the Angolan coast in 1682.

 In 1795 the same itinerary of Godinho was covered by Josè Assumpçao and Mello.
 In 1807 the Portuguese statesman, Duke of Saldanha, began his travels inland to extend Portuguese dominion over the populations residing there.
 In 1816/17 there were other explorations made by Cardozo and others among which two Portuguese officers, Gamitto and Monteiro who, starting from Tete (Mozambique) went up the Zambesi, then almost unknown and reached the kingdom of Loanda.

 Then from 1842 to 1887 there were numerous explorations almost exclusively by Portuguese navigators and explorers.
 Almost, because among them there was a journey by the Hungarian Ladislao Magyar in the West Benguella, and an expedition by the English lieutenant L. Cameron, who in 1875/76 crossed the Casongo, Baluba, Lunda and also arrived in Benguella.